zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-build-python-apps/adb-build-python-apps.md

 - Login to your Oracle Cloud Infrastructure account and select *Compute* —> *Instances* from top left menu.
     ![](./images/Compute1.png " ")

-- Select the right Oracle Developer Cloud image you created in [Lab5](?lab=lab-5-configuring-development-system).
+- Select the right Oracle Developer Cloud image you created in [Lab 5](?lab=lab-5-configuring-development-system).

 - Copy the public IP address of the instance in a note pad.
     ![](./images/Compute2.png " ")